 If possible, make the job interview an open discussion to increase rapport and build your credibility.
-An open discussion interview format will allow the conversation to flow easier and the interviewer will learn more about your personality and who you are as a professional.
+A conversational interview format will allow the dialogue to flow naturally and the interviewer will learn more about your personality and who you are as a professional.

 In turn, you will learn more about the company and the interviewer.
 Consider the typical job interview stereotype: the intimidating and powerful interviewer interrogates the ill-fated candidate, looking for flaws, tapping into weaknesses, and trying to trap the candidate into saying or doing something that will knock them out of the running.